 When we think of bees, the first thing that comes to mind is honey—a sweet, golden treasure.
-But bees are more than just honey-makers.
+But bees are more than just honey makers.
 They create a variety of other products that have been cherished for centuries for their practical uses and health benefits.
-From the sticky propolis to the luxurious royal jelly and versatile beeswax, these products showcase the remarkable ingenuity of bees.
-Let’s dive into the world of bee products beyond honey and explore their incredible applications.
+From sticky propolis to luxurious royal jelly and versatile beeswax, these products showcase the remarkable ingenuity of bees.
+Let’s explore the world of bee products beyond honey and discover their incredible applications.

 1. Propolis: Nature’s Antimicrobial Shield